Tryliom/Box2d/01-SpaceShooter/README.md

 	- Lifetime of sparks
 	- damagePerSecond

-- Spawn sparks with the velocity of the current rotation instead of the velocity of the player
 - Add an enemy that load his attack in 5sec (with an animation) and gain high velocity in the direction his facing